 Getting degree after degree can be a waste of time, if one uses those degrees as badges of honour.
 The same if someone travels to over 50 countries, taking countless photos but have no recollection of their favourite places or things they did, but have favourite photos (where they think they look nice) against a tropical landscape or historical monument that they may not remember.
 It can be pointless.
 As pointless as it may be asking me to go on this ‘doctor-conveyor belt’ without thinking whether it resonates with my interests and priorities.

 I would like to live a meaningful life and, in order to do so, I need time to decide.
-I love soaking into the moment and trying to learn as much as I can about things around me, even if sometimes I like lying down and not think about anything.
+I love soaking into the moment and trying to learn as much as I can about things around me, even if sometimes I like lying down and not thinking about anything.
 To me, there is not much point in running from one goalpost to another for no other reason than being told to do so.

 Since I was young, I was taught not to waste.
-With the education and knowledge that I have, I treat patients, encourage others to achieve their ambitions through The Kalsom Movement: a Malaysian-registered charity in which I am the Chair of Board of Trustees; and pursue research to find answers to pressing questions about endometriosis.
-I am passionate about being a useful, contributing member of the society.
+With the education and knowledge that I have, I treat patients, encourage others to achieve their ambitions through The Kalsom Movement: a Malaysian-registered charity in which I am the Chair of the Board of Trustees; and pursue research to find answers to pressing questions about endometriosis.
+I am passionate about being a useful, contributing member of society.
 However, is my education a waste when my contributions are not just limited to certain geographical borders?

 Pursuing my DPhil posed other unique challenges as I grew older.
 As a woman in her early thirties, my social media feed is full of weddings and births.
-“Your biological clock is ticking,” as some people would cheerily say to me, as if my life was incomplete without a husband and no children.
+“Your biological clock is ticking,” as some people would cheerily say to me as if my life was incomplete without a husband and no children.
 As a woman, we tend to overthink, and it is not too far-fetched to assume that most of us will think about our future family when considering taking up a promotion or a new job1a.
 We over-plan years in advance and can potentially stop ourselves from “taking up too much” because it will impact our future, yet-to-come-into-existence family units, as it happened to many of my friends who did not even consider medicine as a degree.
 An acquaintance made a point to tell me that he would expect his wife to quit her job in order to bring up the children, because he did not trust the day-care system.
 (How about him quitting his job if he did not trust the day-care system?).
 Men do not tend to think about future families when considering a promotion or taking up more responsibilities in the workplace, as traditionally the wife would make up for any shortfalls in the family.
 In fact, 46% of men of Princeton’s Class of 2006 expected their wives to interrupt her careers2.
 Women in medicine are still being told to carefully choose their specialities to avoid the disappointment of a career away from their children, in which they should be the main caregivers.
 In fact, I was struck to learn that half of the men stated “their children” as hobbies in a survey carried out during a company retreat1b.

 What is also quite surprising is that some men in traditional societies prefer their children to be delivered by female obstetricians3,4.
 Female obstetricians are not born or plucked out of a tree like a fruit, they are made through years of hard work and time away from their families too.
 Some of these women doctors wake up as early as 5am to prepare breakfast, wake up their children and get them ready for school, and to make sure that their husband’s shirts are ironed before heading off to work at 8am for a gruelling 12-hour shift.
 If the female workforce has stepped up and contributed to the economy, why can’t men also step up and help their wives?
 The idea of men as main providers and women as main caregivers is dated and sexist – what if the man has a chronic condition and is unable to work full-time?
 Does that make him less of a man?
 Of course not.
 Times are changing and both men and women need to play their part in this.